glitch-txs/polkadot-injected-providers/README.md

 ## Basic Wallets Modal for Dotsama

+- [ ] Handle errors for unknown injected wallets.
-> TODO: Save connection to localStore.
+- [ ] Save connection to localStore.